okunev-e/okunev-e/README.md

 There is a beautiful tool for load testing (and simple testing too) - [Apache Jmeter](https://jmeter.apache.org/).

-I was preparing test scripts (scenarios) for microservices of the IT system (backand API) with which we planned to conduct load testing.
+I was preparing test scripts (scenarios) for microservices of the IT system (backend API) with which we planned to conduct load testing.
 And collected all these tests into a Windows cmd-script.

 Test scripts included user authorization and transferring received data from one request to another.